Giant axonal neuropathy: Diagnosis

+In this illustration brain MRI of the person with Giant Axonal Neuropathy can be seen.
+Hyperintesities in cerebellar and cerebral white matter can be seen.

 Giant axonal neuropathy usually appears in infancy or early childhood, and is progressive.
 Early signs of the disorder often present in the peripheral nervous system, causing individuals with this disorder to have problems walking.
 Later, normal sensation, coordination, strength, and reflexes become affected.
 Hearing or vision problems may also occur.
 Abnormally kinky hair is characteristic of giant axonal neuropathy, appearing in almost all cases.
 As the disorder progresses, central nervous system becomes involved, which may cause a gradual decline in mental function, loss of control of body movement, and seizures.

+Treatment

+Treatment of GAN is focused on symptomatic management (such as: anti-seizure medications, orthopedics, and rehabilitation).

+Research

+In 2024, a trial for the gene therapy (based on AAV9) was performed for the people with GAN.
+In this trial, patients showed increased motor function.

+History

+GAN was described in 1972, and gene that causes GAN was discovered in 2000.